Cooking Gorgeous

 • Butter - Use good quality unsalted butter for the best results.
 Although you can substitute it with olive oil for a dairy-free / vegan version, butter is the most significant flavoring for this Turkish dessert.

-• Milk - You can use semi-skimmed or full-fat milk.
+• Milk - You can use low-fat or whole milk.
 Replace it with water for a dairy-free / vegan version.

 • Pine nuts - In Turkey, Irmik helvasi is traditionally made with pine nuts.
 However, you can use any nuts you prefer such as pistachio nuts or walnuts.

-• Sugar - Both caster sugar and granulated sugar works perfectly for the syrup.
+• Sugar - Both superfine sugar and granulated sugar work perfectly for the syrup.

-Sugar, milk and water are combined in a pan to make syrup for semolina halva
+Sugar, milk, and water combined in a pan to make syrup for Irmik Helvasi.

 Lower the heat, and add the semolina to the pan.